KaanKoc97/config-admin-panel/README.md

 ```

 ## Install npm in the backend
-Go back the parent directory
+Go back the parent directory by the following command.
 ```
 cd  ..
 ```
-Enter the frontend directory by
+Enter the backend directory by the following command.
 ```
 cd  .\backend\
 ```